 Product launches are tough.

 They take up time, energy, and expensive resources.

-Not only that, but there’s always another launch coming round the corner.
-So on launch day, it can be pretty tempting to banish a product from your mind and move onto the next one.
+Not only that but there’s always another launch coming right up.
+So, it can be pretty tempting on launch day to banish a product from your mind and move on to the next one.

 We’ll be covering: